Ned Bittinger: Early life and education

 Ned Bittinger was born in 1951 in Washington, D.C.
 He started painting and drawing in the third grade.
 When he was age thirteen, his parents sent him to the Corcoran School of the Arts and Design of Washington, D.C.
 He attended Landon School in Bethesda, Maryland.

 He left to attend Denison University in Ohio, where he received a Bachelor of Fine Arts.
 In an interview in 2017, Bittinger stated that he originally got an F grade in painting at Denison University.

 After graduating, Bittinger briefly got a job at a commercial arts studio.
 He also began to practice Transcendental Meditation and would become a teacher of the technique.
 At age 28, he earned his Master of Fine Arts degree from the Corcoran School of the Arts and Design at George Washington University.

 Career

 Bittinger has received awards and participated in many exhibitions, including an exhibition at the Tretyakov Gallery in Moscow from 1990 to 1991.
-Bittinger painted two portraits for the 1994 movie Guarding Tess, one of Shirley Maclaine and the other of her husband in the movie.
+Bittinger painted two portraits for the 1994 movie Guarding Tess, one of Shirley Maclaine and the other of her husband in the film.
 In 2017 Bittinger estimated that he had painted between 400 and 500 portraits.